othercodes/blog/pages/02.blog/gantry-5-directory-and-file-structure/blog_item.en.md

     'og:author': otherCode
     'twitter:card': summary_large_image
     'twitter:title': 'Gantry 5: Directory and File Structure | otherCode'
+    'twitter:description': 'In this article we will learn about the file structure of our template and we will learn what each of the different configuration files are used for.'
     'twitter:site': '@othercode'
     'twitter:creator': '@othercode'
     'twitter:image': 'https://othercode.io/user/pages/02.blog/gantry-5-directory-and-file-structure/featured.jpeg'
     'article:published_time': '2018-12-26T00:00:00+10:00'
-    'article:modified_time': '2024-05-11T11:42:56+10:00'
+    'article:modified_time': '2024-05-11T11:43:06+10:00'
     'article:author': otherCode
-    description: 'In this article we will learn about the file structure of our template and we will learn what each of the different configuration files are used for.'
     keywords: 'gantry 5, gantry5, templates, joomla, joomla template development, gantry 5 templates, gantry 5 customization, rename gantry 5 template'
 image:
     summary: